afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 # Week 4:

-The main objectives are to protect shared resources and to practice basic concepts of synchronisations... [in progress]
+The main objectives are to protect shared resources and to practice basic concepts of synchronisations.
+In this week we will practice:

-- How to ...
+- How to recognise critical section and possible data race.
-- How to ...
+- How to employ locks to avoid data race.
-- ...

 ## Preparation: